jeffshrager/IPL-V/README.md

 Functions](https://computerhistory.org/blog/simons-js/).
 But for the moment I just hack them in Lisp as I get to them.

+**WWW Warning!** Beware of Jfns that pop their args and then instead of PUSHING (ipush "H0" ...) the result, they just setf (H0) to the result.
+THIS IS VERY LIKELY TO LOSE A STACK ENTRY BY ACCIDENTALLY OVERWRITING!
+(As soon as I wrote the above, I went back and looked at my early Jfns and immeditely found a case of this that was f'ing the whole thing!)

 # (nearly) Universal stringyness

 Instead of numerical addresses the emulator uses strings.
 Even "0" (as in the end of a list) is represented as a string, and so all these need to be tested with string-equal, which is sort of annoying.
-The only exception is that actual data numbers, which are stored in the links of cells, are actual numbers.
+The only exception is that actual numerical data, which are stored in the links of cells, are actual numbers.

 You'd think that this would be atoms, but it's strings, for a reason I